j-f-oleary-bigdata/biglake-finegrained-lab/README.md

 #### 5.2.1.
 Switch to the "usa_user" profile

 Switch profiles to the usa_user account in your Chrome browser.
-Make sure to select the project you created in the step above.
+Make sure to select the project you created in the step above.  <br>
+**NOTE:** If the Chrome profile for the user does not show the user as part of an organization, close that browser and open an incognito browser and login and complete the lab.

 In this example, the project is 'biglake-demov4' as shown below:

 ![PICT4](./images/dataproc_user.png)